 According to the IRS, nonprofits include charities, private foundations, religious institutions, political groups, civic organizations, and other entities that focus on social, educational, or public welfare initiatives.
 For-profit businesses can become nonprofit by amending their Articles of Incorporation, but it’s typically easier to start a new organization and then transfer existing assets.

 Yes.
 Nonprofits can sell goods to raise money, but in Massachusetts, they must register as vendors if they’re selling tangible personal property for fundraising purposes.
 They might be subject to sales tax, depending on their fundraising activities in the commonwealth.
 Establishing a Massachusetts nonprofit corporation is a rewarding process, but it requires some work to establish it.
 You’ll need to create a team, bylaws, Articles of Organization and so on and ensure everything is properly filed.
-With our help, you can apply for an EIN, reserve your business name, and complete other important steps so that your organization can start making a difference in the community.
+With our help, you can apply for an EIN and complete other important steps so that your organization can start making a difference in the community.

 Most Popular States to Form a Nonprofit